 K.A.
 Ashcomb has dyslexia, which makes her struggle with letters, commas, order, and other issues.
 But it has given her storyteller’s mind, and she has made her peace with it.

-When she’s not writing she enjoys reading (anything she can get her hands into), swimming, walking in a local forest reserve, and baking cookies, lots of cookies!
+When she isn’t writing, she enjoys reading (anything she can get her hands into), climbing, hiking in the local forest reserve, and baking cookies, lots of cookies!